hamish-hornby/nlp-utils/README.md

 # nlp-utils
-Some preproccessing and label mapping tools useful for NLP tasks.
+Some publicly available preproccessing and label mapping tools useful for NLP tasks.